mathandley/fitplot/README.md

-The script has practically no safety checking, so if you run fitplot on a csv file, make sure it's a valid *Activities* report exported from the FitBit Dashboard. *Don't* run it on a Body/Foods/Sleep report by accident like I did, because the output is weird and you'll mess up the year-to-date csv file.
+The script has practically no safety checking, so if you run fitplot on a csv file, make sure it's a valid *Activities* report exported from the FitBit Dashboard. *Don't* run it on a Body/Foods/Sleep report by accident like I did, because the output is weird and you'll mess up the corresponding year-to-date csv file.
 If you have accidentally run fitplot on the wrong csv file, you get *one* chance to restore your previous data from the `.old` file it creates in the output directory (i.e., the working directory if you've not modified the script).

 ## Changing the appearance of graphs
 - Purple sucks!